lokalise/python-lokalise-api/docs/api/getting_started.rst

   client.projects({"limit": 2, "page": 3}) # 2 projects per page, get the 3rd page
   client.contributors('project.123', {"limit": 5}) # 5 contributors per page, get the 1st page

-Collections has the following attributes:
+Collections has the following attributes (some of the attributes may be absent depending on the endpoint):

 * ``current_page`` - the number of the current page.
 * ``total_count`` - total number of records available.
 * ``page_count`` - total number of pages available.
 * ``limit`` - number of records per page.
 * ``project_id`` - ID of the project that the collection belongs to.
+* ``user_id`` - ID of the user the collection belongs to.
 * ``branch`` - project branch that the collection was fetched from.
 * ``errors`` - errors that occured during the request processing.
-Usually this attribute is empty, but may contain a list of error messages in certain cases.
+Usually this attribute is empty or absent, but it may contain a list of error messages in certain cases.
 For example, suppose you are creating multiple project languages, and one of the languages is incorrect.
-All languages with proper attributes will be created and returned as collection. `errors` will contain a list of errors explaining that one of the languages has incorrect attributes.
+All languages with proper attributes will be created and returned as collection. ``errors`` will contain a list of errors explaining that one of the languages has incorrect attributes.

 Collections respond to the following methods: